 When I walked through the streets of downtown Phoenix, I felt like I belonged.
 I felt free.
 I felt as though I had finally found my landing spot (I felt this feeling when I was surfing in Maui many years ago too!
 LOL!).

 Anywho enough about my deep feelings for Phoenix.
 I wanted to take a moment to share some highlights from my trip with you all.

 Airbnb knocked it out of the park once again!
 I found the perfect space in Downtown Phoenix for my brief stay.
 While the accommodations were out of this world comfy, the cost (less than $80.00 per night) made my heart sing with joy.

-The amenities in the building were also to die for: gym, jacuzzi, heated pool, and clubhouse equipped with pool table, gigantic televisions and a kitchen.
+The amenities in the building were also to die for: gym, jacuzzi, heated pool, and a clubhouse equipped with a pool table, gigantic televisions, and a kitchen.

 I highly recommend this Airbnb location if you want to just get away from the world for a while.
 You can stock up on groceries and simply rotate from your apartment to the gym or pool.
 In fact, I’m planning to do just that in the near future!

 On my first night in town I went to the Vegan House and enjoyed veggie pot stickers and jungle noodles.
 I sooooo wish I had access to restaurants like the Vegan House here in Windsor.

 Songbird Coffee and Tea House owned by Erin Westgate quickly became my favorite spot to just “go and be”.
 Located in a small historic house, this was a great place to just hang out and drink coffee while I people watched and worked on my writing.
 The vibe of the place was warm and inviting.